-The APA obtained a copy of the September 14, 2020, meeting minutes for the Board of Directors (Board) of the District.
-While these minutes documented the Board's general approval of expenditures for those months, the District was unable to support which expenditures were approved by the Board, as a listing of approved claims was not documented in the minutes or separately.
+The APA obtained a copy of the September 3, 2019, meeting minutes for the Board of Directors (Board) of the District.
+Those minutes fail to reflect the Board's approval of any District expenditures.

 Per Neb.
 Rev. Stat. § 35-508(4) (Reissue 2016), Boards have the exclusive power to "manage and conduct the business affairs of the district."
 Accordingly, any expenditure of District funds requires express Board authorization.